SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="array_vector_class"> Allocating and Freeing Memory </h2>

-Objects can be created using a size
+Objects can be created using its constructor
 ```
 Array<double> A(2,2);
 ```